 - If a neoplasm is malignant, any secondary (metastatic) sites should be reported.
-Secondary cancer should indicate the primary site, if known - Metastasis should indicate the location of metastasis (e.g., bone, liver, lung, etc.) - Increase specificity in documentation and include whether the patient's condition is diagnosed as not having achieved remission, in remission or in relapse. - Watchful Waiting if the patient decides not to pursue treatment, capture the cancer as an active cancer and document the patient's decision and any follow-up diagnostics being used to monitor the cancer - Malignant neoplasm of the prostate primary site still on radiation therapy; code to C61. - Malignant neoplasm lower-outer quadrant of female breast left side primary site repeat mammogram in 3 months, continuing on Tamoxifen; code to C50.512
+Secondary cancer should indicate the primary site, if known - Metastasis should indicate the location of metastasis (e.g., bone, liver, lung, etc.) - Increase specificity in documentation and include whether the patient's condition is diagnosed as not having achieved remission, in remission or in relapse. - Watchful Waiting the current treatment plan is observation only.
+Medical record clearly states patient's cancer is active and provider is only monitoring for progression. - Malignant neoplasm of the prostate primary site still on radiation therapy; code to C61. - Malignant neoplasm lower-outer quadrant of female breast left side primary site repeat mammogram in 3 months, continuing on Tamoxifen; code to C50.512